 Aix in One Day: The Market

 The day we visited, the area was more congested than usual due to road construction.
-Torn up streets are not uncommon in cities with a growing population like Aix.
-Whenever roads are ripped up for repair or expansion, often ancient ruins are unearthed.
+Torn-up streets are not uncommon in cities with a growing population like Aix.
+Often, ancient ruins are unearthed whenever roads are ripped up for repair or expansion.
 All construction work stops until special teams of archeologists come in to access the findings.
 After all, a Roman city once stood and prospered here two thousand years ago.

 Aix in One Day: Cézanne

-Cézanne’s work spanned more than forty years, from roughly 1860 to 1906.
-He produced more than 900 paintings and 400 watercolors, some which were never finished.
+Cézanne’s work spanned over forty years, from roughly 1860 to 1906.
+He produced more than 900 paintings and 400 watercolors, some of which were never finished.

 Picasso said of Cézanne, “he’s the father of us all.“

-Interestingly, there are only a few of Cézanne’s art works in Aix.
-Or anywhere else in France for that matter.
-Cézanne was rejected personally and artistically by the art communities in Paris and in Aix.
-Towards the end of his life he was “discovered” by the Germans and Americans.
-Most of his work can be found in the great museums and galleries in those countries.
+Interestingly, only a few of Cézanne’s art works are in Aix.
+Or anywhere else in France, for that matter.
+Cézanne was rejected personally and artistically by the Paris and Aix art communities.
+Towards the end of his life, he was “discovered” by the Germans and Americans.
+Most of his work can be found in those countries’ great museums and galleries.